UniversalDependencies/UD_Italian-Old/README.md

 # Summary

-Italian-Old is a treebank containing **Dante Alighieri's Comedy**, based on the 1994 Petrocchi edition and taken from the [**DanteSearch corpus**](https://dantesearch.dantenetwork.it), originally created at the University of Pisa, Italy.
-The syntactic annotation has been done from scratch, following UD annotation scheme.
+Italian-Old is a treebank containing **Dante Alighieri's Comedy** (composed between approximately 1306 and 1321), based on the 1994 Petrocchi edition and taken from the [**DanteSearch corpus**](https://dantesearch.dantenetwork.it), originally created at the University of Pisa, Italy.
 It is a treebank of Old Italian, specifically  Florentine.
-The Comedy was composed between approximately 1306 and 1321.

 # Introduction